Kozea/WeasyPrint/docs/hacking.rst

 <http://www.html5rocks.com/en/tutorials/internals/howbrowserswork/#The_main_flow>`_,
 the rendering of a document in WeasyPrint goes like this:

-1. The HTML document is fetched and parsed into a DOM tree
+1. The HTML document is fetched and parsed into a tree of elements (like DOM)
 2. CSS stylesheets (either found in the HTML or supplied by the user) are fetched and parsed
 3. The stylesheets are applied to the DOM tree